 Before you apply

-When you are ready to apply, please note that you will need the following:
+Please note that you will need the following:

-- Your nurse licence number
+- Your registered nurse, nurse practitioner or licensed/registered practical nurse licence number

 - The name, contact information and e-mail address of your endorser (for example, a supervisor or manager)

 - If applying under Option B (experience plus specialized education), electronic proof of completion of a post-basic specialty nursing course or program

 - If applying for wound, ostomy and continence certification, electronic proof of completion of a full scope wound, ostomy and continence nursing education program recognized by NSWOCC

 - If applying for gastroenterology, neuroscience, orthopaedic, perianesthesia and rehabilitation, the fall window (June 3 – September 12) is the last opportunity for nurses to apply write these exams.
 Learn more about CNA’s plans to retire these five exams.

 - A credit card (MasterCard or Visa)